 Celebrating Achievement 2017

 Launched at the conference, our Celebrating Achievement 2017 publication, highlighs some of the successes of both sparqs' work and the whole sector since our last conference in 2015.
 Accompanying the publication was a video showcasing some of the highlights of the report and the impact of the work and activities across the sector.
-Both the publication and the video will be available on the website soon!
+The video can be viewed below.

 Student Engagement Awards Winners!